 MCAT Prep Workshop 2015-2016

-Are you preparing to take the revised MCAT exam?
-Register for the Health Professions and Prelaw Center's MCAT 2015 Prep Workshop to help you prepare to take the revised MCAT exam in spring or summer 2015.
+Are you preparing to take the MCAT exam?
+Register for the Health Professions and Prelaw Center's MCAT Prep Workshop to help you prepare to take the exam in spring or summer 2016.

 The teachers of our workshop are experienced college instructors with expertise in their respective areas of MCAT preparation.
 Please see the teacher biographies below for more information.

 Not every student will need to enroll in a prep course in order to succeed on the MCAT.
 Whether you are enrolled in our MCAT Prep Course or not, you are welcome to meet with a premed advisor to discuss strategies for MCAT preparation.
 We want you to succeed!